open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

     .Build();
 ```

-On .NET Framework, System.Data.SqlClient only exposes stored procedure names and
-not the full query text.
-On `Microsoft.Data.SqlClient`, stored procedure command
+**Note:** When using the built-in `System.Data.SqlClient` only stored procedure
+command names will ever be captured.
+When using the `Microsoft.Data.SqlClient`
+NuGet package (v1.1+) stored procedure command names, full query text, and other
-or full query text will be collected based on `SqlCommand.CommandType`.
+command text will be captured.

 ### EnableConnectionLevelAttributes